This page includes overviews of the pathways our service offers.

 Female Pathway

-Our dedicated female practitioners use the local Women’s Centres as an outreach basis to ensure women are seen in a safe, women only, environment and use a trauma informed approach when assessing the holistic needs of women.
-This also gives them the opportunity to introduce women to the interventions available within the Centre’s to help divert them away from the criminal justice system.
+Our female practitioners also use the local Women’s Centres as an outreach basis to ensure women are seen in a safe, women only, environment and use a trauma informed approach when assessing the holistic needs of women.
+This also gives them the opportunity to introduce women to the interventions available within the Centres to help divert them away from the criminal justice system.

 “The best thing that ever happened to me was getting arrested as I now feel I have the support I have always been asking for”